flint-lang/flint-lang.github.io/wiki/src/beginners_guide/3_control_flow/1_the_bool_type.md

 Here, isLearning is set to true, meaning it’s "on," while isHungry is false, meaning it’s "off."

+## Checking for equality and inequality

+With floating points, errors tend to add up over time, especially when dealing with very small incremental changes in numbers.
+To check if a number is equal to another floating point number could be wrong, because a number might be *slightly* less or *slightly* more.
+For example, when doing `var == 0.3` the variable `var` could have the value `0.2999999` saved in it, but the comparison would still fail, as `var` is *not* `0.3`.

+This is the very reason why the `==` operator

 ## The if Statement

 The if statement lets your program execute code only when a condition evaluates to true.
 Here's how it works: